Department of Alaska

-Department of Alaska was the designation for the government of Alaska from its purchase by the United States of America in 1867 until its organization as the District of Alaska in 1884.
-During the department era, Alaska was variously under the jurisdiction of the U.S. Army (until 1877), the U.S. Dept. of the Treasury (from 1877 until 1879) and the U.S. Navy (from 1879 until 1884).
+The Department of Alaska was the designation for the government of Alaska from its purchase by the United States of America in 1867 until its organization as the District of Alaska in 1884.
+During the department era, Alaska was variously under the jurisdiction of the U.S. Army (until 1877), the U.S. Dept. of the Treasury (from 1877 until 1879), and the U.S. Navy (from 1879 until 1884).
 The area later became the District of Alaska, then the Territory of Alaska, then the State of Alaska.

+History

 At the instigation of U.S. Secretary of State William Seward, the United States Senate approved the purchase of Alaska from the Russian Empire for $7,200,000 on April 9, 1867, and the United States flag was raised on October 18 of that same year (now called Alaska Day).
 Coincident with the ownership change, the de facto International Date Line was moved westward, and Alaska changed from the Julian calendar to the Gregorian calendar.
 Therefore, for residents, the day after Friday, October 6, 1867, was Friday, October 18, 1867.

 On the morning of October 18, 1867, USS Ossipee arrived at Sitka with Russian Commissioner Captain Alexis Pestchouroff and American Commissioner General Lovell Rousseau on board.
 That afternoon, 250 American soldiers, 80 Russian soldiers, Russian-American Company Chief Manager Prince Maksutov and his wife, and a group of locals assembled at the flagstaff in front of the governor's residence (on what has come to be known as "Baranof (Baronov) Castle Hill" to witness the lowering of the flag of Russia and the raising of the U.S. flag in its place.

-A dual cannon salute was fired for each flag, and each Commissioner gave a short speech.
+A dual cannon salute was fired for each flag, and each commissioner gave a short speech.
 Perhaps misunderstanding the directions, the Russian soldier bringing his country's flag down tore it loose, then dropped it.
 The banner drifted down and was caught on a portion of the upraised bayonets of the Russian garrison.
 Princess Maksutov is said to have fainted at the sight.

 Legend has it that the first American administrator of Alaska was Polish immigrant Włodzimierz Krzyżanowski.
 However, the Anchorage Daily News was unable to find any conclusive information to support or disprove this claim.
 Public opinion in the United States was generally positive, though some criticized the purchase as "Seward's Folly" or "Seward's Icebox".
 However, the resources of Alaska would soon show that this was a wise transaction.
 Alaska celebrates the purchase each year on the last Monday of March, which is known as Seward's Day.